 Human Trafficking Victim Speaks Out

-Nicole was 17 when she was pulled into the world of underage prostitution and human trafficking.
+Nicole was 17 when she was pulled into the world of human trafficking.
 Now 27, Nicole is one of countless young women victimized by child sex traffickers.
 But with the assistance of the FBI and our partners, she and other victims are turning their lives around—and helping to put hundreds of pimps behind bars.

 He was gorgeous and he had charm.
 I just wanted someone in my life to show me attention for a change, instead of being ignored.

 He made it possible to where I was, like, I went shopping and then the next morning he told me about how I can make some really good, fast, easy money and I was like, OK, I'll try it.
 And then he put me out on the street.
 And then came home with $750.

 It was kind of exciting because it had the thrill of hiding away from police when they were around.
 I don't know.
 It’s just there with this excitement, like adrenaline rush kind of thing in the beginning.

 About seven months afterwards.
 I had gotten raped by a john and Juan didn't believe me.
 And so that was my first beating.
 And it wasn’t so much the beating.
 It was I got pepper-sprayed and put into a shower for three and a half hours.
 A cold shower.

 And I tried to leave and it just turned out to be worse.

 I invested so much time and so much money into Juan that everything was tied into him.
 I didn’t have a house, I didn’t have a bank account, I didn’t have my own car.
 I didn’t have anything.
 So if I left Juan I left everything.

 I had nowhere to go, nobody to, hey what can I do now? if I get away.